-Study reveals how people with a severe unexplained psychological illness have abnormal activity in the brainFebruary 24th, 2013 in Neuroscience /
+Study reveals how people with a severe unexplained psychological illness have abnormal activity in the brainFebruary 24, 2013 in Medicine & Health / Neuroscience

 Psychogenic diseases, formerly known as 'hysterical' illnesses, can have many severe symptoms such as painful cramps or paralysis but without any physical explanation.
 However, new research from the University of Cambridge and UCL (University College London) suggests that individuals with psychogenic disease, that is to say physical illness that stems from emotional or mental stresses, do have brains that function differently.
 The research was published today, 25 February, in the journal Brain.

 Psychogenic diseases may look very similar to illnesses caused by damage to nerves, the brain or the muscles, or similar to genetic diseases of the nervous system.
 However, unlike organic diseases, psychogenic diseases do not have any apparent physical cause, making them difficult to diagnose and even more difficult to treat.

 "The processes leading to these disorders are poorly understood, complex and highly variable.
 As a result, treatments are also complex, often lengthy and in many cases there is poor recovery.
 In order to improve treatment of these disorders, it is important to first understand the underlying mechanism," said Dr James Rowe from the University of Cambridge.

 The study looked at people with either psychogenic or organic dystonia, as well as healthy people with no dystonia.
 Both types of dystonia caused painful and disabling muscle contractions affecting the leg.
 The organic patient group had a gene mutation (the DYT1 gene) that caused their dystonia.
 The psychogenic patients had the symptoms of dystonia but did not have any physical explanation for the disease, even after extensive investigations.